Summer Fellowships & Grants

 To apply, complete for online Sumer Travel Award Application form, on which you will attach a completed STA Budget Form.

-Each applicant must also submit two recommendations by the application deadline.
-A recommender should e-mail the Summer Travel Award Recommendation Form to Claire Retterer with the subject "Reference for [Student's Name]."
+Each applicant must also submit one recommendation from an F&M faculty member by the application deadline.
+A recommender should e-mail the Summer Travel Award Recommendation Form to Rachel Helwig with the subject "Reference for [Student's Name]."

 The selection committee may interview finalists and request additional recommendations if necessary.